cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 - Provides answers to questions the data is meant to solve.
 - Introduces more questions
 - describes the qualities of the data

+#Themes of evaluation practices

+Plaisant (2004) found four main themes of visualization:
+- __Controlled experiments__ comparing design elements
+- __Usability evaluation__ of a tool
+- __Controlled experiments__ comparing two or more tools
+- __Case studies__ of tools in realistic settings

+We can also sort studies by their use of theoretical or practical evaluation techniques:
+__Empirical__: Usability testing and controlled experiments.
+Appear to be at the core of evaluation (Chin et al. 2002).
+__Heuristic__: Expert review according to established guidelines

 #Previous approaches